+words at four levels of consistency (listed in Appendix A and used in the current simulations):

-- Exception words from Experiments 1 and 2 of Taraban and McClelland (1987); they have an average of 0.73 friends in the SM89 corpus (not counting the word itself), and 9.2 enemies; - Ambiguous words generated by SM89 to be matched in Kuçera and Francis (1967) frequency with the exception words; they average 8.6 friends and 8.0 enemies; - Regular inconsistent words, also from Taraban and Mc-Clelland (1987), which average 7.8 friends and only 2.1 enemies; - Regular consistent words which are the control items for the exception words in the Taraban and McClelland study; they have an average of 10.7 friends and 0.04 enemies (the foreign word COUP for the item GROUP, and one of the pronunciations of BASS for the item CLASS).
+Exception words from Experiments 1 and 2 of Taraban and McClelland (1987): They have an average of 0.73 friends in the SM89 corpus (not counting the word itself) and 9.2 enemies.

+Ambiguous words generated by SM89 to be matched in Kuçera and Francis (1967) frequency with the exception words: They average 8.6 friends and 8.0 enemies.

+Regular inconsistent words, also from Taraban and McClelland (1987): These average 7.8 friends and only 2.1 enemies.

+Regular consistent words that were the control items for the exception words in the Taraban and McClelland (1987) study: They have an average of 10.7 friends and 0.04 enemies (the foreign word COUP for the item GROUP, and one of the pronunciations of BASS for the item CLASS).

-The relevant empirical effects in naming latency exhibited by the SM89 model are, specifically:
+The relevant empirical effects in naming latency exhibited by the SM89 model are, specifically, as follows:

-1. High-frequency words are named faster than lowfrequency words (e.g., Forster & Chambers, 1973; Frederiksen & Kroll, 1976).
+1. High-frequency words are named faster than low-frequency words (e.g., Forster & Chambers, 1973; Frederiksen & Kroll, 1976).

-- 2. Consistent words are named faster than inconsistent words (Glushko, 1979), and latencies increase monotonically with increasing spelling-sound inconsistency (as approximated by the relative proportion of friends vs. enemies; Jared et al., 1990).
-Thus, regular inconsistent words like MOTH (cf. BOTH) are slower to be named than regular consistent words like MUST (Glushko, 1979), and exception words like PINT and SEW are the slowest to be named (Seidenberg et al., 1984).
-Performance on ambiguous words like GOWN (cf. GROWN) falls between that on regular inconsistent words and that on exception words, although this has been investigated directly only with respect to reading acquisition (Backman et al., 1984). - 3.
-Frequency interacts with consistency (Seidenberg, 1985; Seidenberg et al., 1984; Waters & Seidenberg, 1985), such that the consistency effect is much greater among low-frequency words than among high-frequency words (where it may even be absent; see, e.g., Seidenberg, 1985), or equivalently, the frequency effect decreases with increasingly consistency (perhaps being absent among regular words; see, e.g., Waters & Seidenberg, 1985).
+sistent words and that on exception words, although this has been investigated directly only with respect to reading acquisition (Backman et al., 1984).

+3. Frequency interacts with consistency (Seidenberg, 1985; Seidenberg et al., 1984; Waters & Seidenberg, 1985) such that the consistency effect is much greater among low-frequency words than among high-frequency words (where it may even be absent; see, e.g., Seidenberg, 1985), or equivalently, the frequency effect decreases with increasing consistency (perhaps being absent among regular words; see, e.g., Waters & Seidenberg, 1985).

-In considering these empirical and simulation results, it is important to keep in mind that the use of a four-way classification of consistency is not intended to imply the existence of four distinct subtypes of words; rather, it is intended to help illustrate the effects of what is actually an underlying continuum of consistency (Jared et al., 1990).2
+In considering these empirical and simulation results, it is important to keep in mind that the use of a four-way classification of consistency is not in any way intended to imply the existence of four distinct subtypes of words; rather, it is intended to help illustrate the effects of what is actually an underlying continuum of consistency (Jared et al., 1990).

 The model also shows analogous effects of consistency in nonword naming latency.
 In particular, nonwords derived from regular consistent words (e.g., NUST from MUST) are faster to name than nonwords derived from exception words (e.g., MAVE from HAVE; Glushko, 1979; Taraban & McClelland, 1987).
 As mentioned in the Introduction, however, the model's nonword naming accuracy is much worse than that of skilled readers.
 Besner et al. (1990) reported that, on nonword lists from Glushko (1979) and McCann and Besner (1987), the model is only 59% and 51% correct, whereas skilled readers are 94% and 89% correct, respectively.
-Seidenberg and McClelland (1990) pointed out that the scoring criterion used for the network was more strict than that used for the subjects.
-We will return to the issue of scoring nonword reading performance for the present purposes, it suffices to acknowledge that, even taking differences in scoring into account, the performance of the SM89 model on nonwords is inadequate.
+Seidenberg and McClelland (1990) pointed out that the scoring criterion used for the network was more strict than that used for the human readers.
+We will return to the issue of scoring nonword reading performance-for the present purposes, it suffices to acknowledge that, even taking differences in scoring into account, the performance of the SM89 model on nonwords is inadequate.

 The SM89 model replicates the effects of frequency and consistency in lexical decision (Waters & Seidenberg, 1985) when responses are based on orthographic error scores, which measure the degree to which the network succeeds at recreating the orthography of each input string.
-Again, however, the model is not as accurate at lexical decision under some conditions as are normal subjects (Besner et al., 1990; Fera & Besner, 1992).
+Again, however, the model is not as accurate at lexical decision under some conditions as are human readers (Besner et al., 1990; Fera & Besner, 1992).

 Consistency also influences the ease with which word naming skills are acquired.
-Thus, less skilled readers-whether younger or developmentally dyslexic-show larger consistency effects than more skilled readers (Backman et al., 1984; Vellutino, 1979).
-The model shows similar effects both early in the course of learning and when trained with limited resources (e.g., too few hidden units).
+Thus, less skilled readers-whether younger or developmentally dyslexic-show larger consistency effects than do more skilled readers (Backman et al., 1984; Vellutino, 1979).
+The model shows similar effects both early in the course